Give Me Everything: Background and composition

 Following "Hey Baby (Drop It to the Floor)", "Give Me Everything" is the second single from Pitbull's sixth studio album, Planet Pit, released on June 21, 2011.
 The song was released on March 18, 2011, through J Records.
 It was written by Pitbull, Ne-Yo and Afrojack (also producer), the latter two of whom are featured on the song along with Nayer.

 Pitbull, Ne-Yo, and Nayer have performed the song at MTV's Spring Break 2011 in Las Vegas.
 According to Paul Grein of Yahoo!
 Music, the song combines genres of hip hop, pop, and "Broadway-style theatricality"—exemplified with the repetition of the word "tonight", reminiscent of the song of the same name from the musical West Side Story (1957).
-Pitbull makes references to photography company Kodak, department store Macy's, and American media personalities Ryan Seacrest and Lindsay Lohan.
+Pitbull makes references to photography company Kodak, department store Macy's, media personality Ryan Seacrest and actress Lindsay Lohan.

 According to the sheet music published at musicnotes.com, "Give Me Everything" is written in the key of E♭ major, set in common time and has a tempo of 129 beats per minute.
 The vocals range from the low note of C_{3} to the high note of B_{♭4}.

 In Daymond John’s book Powershift, Pitbull says that he wrote the song after an encounter with a Princess from Dubai at a club.
 When the security at the club wanted to escort the Princess away from Pitbull after giving her his number; he was inspired by the events to write that song.
 John backed this point up even further citing the lyrics "Take advantage of tonight, 'cause I'm off to Dubai to perform for a princess" and Pitbull's own generosity with his fans as the reason he created the song.